bahmutov/cypress-examples/docs/commands/querying.md

 Imagine we want to find the list item with the class "active", and then see what is the index of the element among its siblings.

+You can watch this example in the video [Get The Index Of An Element Using jQuery Method](https://youtu.be/8UhoGJEe4NY).

 <!-- fiddle cy.get / Index of the found element -->

 ```html